KiPIDesTAN/azure-monitor-demos/README.md

 # Azure Monitor Demos

 This repo contains a series of Azure Monitor demos.
-Please, visit each folder for an individual demo.
+Please, visit each folder for an individual demo and instructions.

 ## Content